threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_pool.md

 # Capacity pool

 The capacity pool has been introduced to solve some issues related to the way payments work on the TF Grid.
-Specifically, because we payment is done for the entirety of the reservation, and forwarded immediately to the farmer, there is no way to cleanly recover funds in case something goes wrong post deployment.
+Specifically, because payment is done for the entirety of the reservation, and forwarded immediately to the farmer, there is no way to cleanly recover funds in case something goes wrong post deployment.
 Although the capacity pool was originally conceived as a way to extend a reservation, we